Why Avoiding Fluval Stratum is GOOD for Your Aquarium

 In the early stages of using Fluval Shrimp Stratum, I observed a normal growth of biofilm and algae in my shrimp tank.
 The shrimp seemed happy, and everything appeared to be functioning as expected.
 However, as weeks turned into months, I began to notice a decline in the growth of both biofilm and algae.

-Around the three-month markOpens in a new tab., corresponding with the yellowing of my plants like we talked about in the previous section indicating nutrient deficiency, I noticed a decrease in the biofilm and algae growth.
+Around the three-month mark, corresponding with the yellowing of my plants like we talked about in the previous section indicating nutrient deficiency, I noticed a decrease in the biofilm and algae growth.
 With the substrate seemingly unable to maintain its nutrient content over time, the biofilm and algae, both of which rely on these nutrients, seemed to be impacted.

 The reduction of biofilm and algae growth became a concern.
 Shrimp thrive in an environment where these are plentiful, using them as a natural food source and grazing on them throughout the day.
 Less biofilm and algae could potentially mean less available food for my shrimp, impacting their overall health and breeding capabilities.